quandtm/XNInterface/README.md

 #XNInterface

-*Important Note: This readme pertains to the Develop branch of this repository only.
-Please use that branch for the latest version of the library.*

 XNInterface is a GUI library for XNA 4.0, and is compatible and tested with Windows and WP7.
 (It may be compatible with the XBOX however this has not been tested - let me know if it works for you!)

 ##Usage